 Common-pool resources (CPRs), also referred to as common goods, are goods that typically possess a natural or constructed system of resources.
 CPRs are non-excludable, meaning that individuals or populations typically can’t be prevented from using them, even if they aren’t paying for them.
-They are, however, rivalrous, meaning that some part of their usage makes it more difficult for others to utilize them.
+They are, however, rivalrous, meaning that their usage makes it more difficult for others to subsequently utilize them.

 Congestion and Overuse